• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

 Penn makes a dedicated Long Cast version of the Spinfisher with a shallow, wide spool designed to shed line with less friction.
-The result is 10–15% more casting distance compared to the standard spool — and in surf fishing, that extra distance often means reaching the trough or sandbar where the fish are.
-The 5500 size gives you 25 lbs of drag and 380 yards of 30lb braid — serious capacity for bigger surf species and long runs.
+The result is 10–15% more casting distance compared to the standard spool.
+In surf fishing, that extra distance often means reaching the trough or sandbar where the fish are.
+The 5500 size gives you 25 lbs of drag and 380 yards of 30lb braid, serious capacity for bigger surf species and long runs.
 Heavier at 18.5 oz, so it’s not ideal for all-day light-tackle sessions, but for dedicated halibut and white seabass surf fishing, the extra casting distance and power are worth the weight.

 Best Premium: Shimano Twin Power SW 6000